![]() |

 Hi, I'm John Baez.
 Welcome to the lectures from my Applied Category Theory Course!

 Back in 2018 I decided to teach an online course because I was getting bored of the superficial engagement I'd been getting on my social media posts, mainly on Google+, which started out great but then went downhill (and later died).
-I like to explain things, discuss things and learn things by talking to people.
-I've been doing this for decades, first on sci.physics.research, and later on the n-Category Café, the Azimuth blog... and the Azimuth Forum here, which began life as a platform for creating a wiki about environmental issues: the Azimuth Wiki.
-All these fora were great fun, but it seems each one got a bit stale after a while, so I felt it was time for something new.

 - Brendan Fong and David Spivak, Seven Sketches in Compositionality: An Invitation to Applied Category Theory.

-My course was based on this book.
+So, my course was based on this book.
 I gave "lectures" on it - in print, like this one here - from March 2018 until September 25th, when I had to start teaching classes at U. C. Riverside again.
 The book has 7 chapters, but I only managed to cover the first 4.

 I tried to write a short lecture every day or so, sometimes more than one.
-But sometimes I was busy: most notably, from April 23rd to May 5th, Brendan, David and I went to the Netherlands for Applied Category Theory 2018, along with 60 other people, and things will get very hectic.
+But sometimes I was busy: most notably, from April 23rd to May 5th, Brendan, David and I went to the Netherlands for Applied Category Theory 2018, along with 60 other people, and things got very hectic.
 I also slowed down near the end.

 Students did almost all the exercises in the book, and I also posed a lot of puzzles, but at this point it would be quite a job to copy the answers over to this website.